 Padel combines all the best elements of tennis, squash and badminton in an enclosed space that is slightly smaller than a regular tennis court.
 Usually, padel is played in doubles team format and the scoring is the same as tennis.
-The balls can bounce off the back and side walls allowing for unexpected, wild and exciting rallies.
+The balls can bounce off the back and side walls allowing for unexpected bounces and exciting rallies.

 Padel is a great sport for players of all ages and skills, as it is easy to learn and instantly enjoyable, but still challenging enough to make you want to keep coming back!
 Most players get the grasp of it within the first twenty minutes of playing.

-Highly social, loads of fun and a great workout, padel is an amazing way to play your summer days away!
+Highly social, loads of fun and a great workout, padel is an amazing way to meet people and stay in shape!

 Courts & Equipment